SaltusDev/saltus-framework/README.md

         ],
     ];

+The above example will create a Custom Post Type 'movie' and a hierarchical Taxonomy 'genre' associated with the Custom Post Type 'movie'.

+## Models

 Currently there are 2 types of Model, one for **Custom Post Types** and another for **Taxonomies**.
 Depending what you define, you’ll have different parameters available.